 The Queen of Swords also has upon her solar-crowned head, a golden child's head viewing upward, implying that only the innocent child is unfettered by sterile concepts and useless ideas, for they haven't been programed to believe in a Ruler's definition of themselves.

-Thoughts began by words are the Trickster, the "devil inside", that fools us into believing survival thinking as true-consciousness, when all in all, Love is the consciousness of the Sanctifying Intelligence that has given our immortal Spirit Form.
+Thoughts began by words are the Trickster, the "devil inside", that fools us into believing survival thinking of the ego-mind as true-consciousness, when all in all, Love is the consciousness of the Sanctifying Intelligence that has given our immortal Spirit Form.
 Immortals don't worry about survival.
 They love and created mortal being as self expression.
 Thus, “tough love”, can be the Sword in Her hand, which is the domain of Geburah that is called Severity.
 Another aspect of the Great Binah and her corrective and educational abilities.

 When the Queen of Swords is thrown during a reading: